 I moved to the Blue Mountains in July 2008 just 2 weeks after my third and last baby was born.
-We packed up the car and drove from Brisbane to Mt Victoria with two kids, two dogs and all our shit.
+We packed up the car and drove from Brisbane to Mt Victoria with two kids, two dogs and our belongings.
 We left the cat with my mother because she started freaking out as we pulled out of the driveway.
 (The cat, not my mum).

 We rented a house just off the highway in Mt York Road.
 It was ghosty and cold up there and we felt somewhat removed from the rest of the Blue Mountains community - but I was raising two toddlers and didn't care much to socialise anyway.